 - Offer acceptance rate – It is an important metric to measure the effectiveness of the recruitment process as well as the clarity of the job posts & the company branding.

 - Quality of hire – With the large volume of open positions, it becomes important to ensure that the quality of candidates is maintained, hiring qualified talent aligned with the business objectives and organizational culture.

 - Cost of hire – An important metric for any conventional hiring, it takes on a higher priority due to the cost implications during High-Volume recruiting going by the sheer number of hires being planned.
 It helps drive effectiveness & efficiency in the process.

-Going by the sheer number of hires in the short time-span, High-Volume Recruiting can be daunting for the hiring and business teams of any organization.
-The business criticality and the time-sensitivity of the mass hiring makes it all the more challenging.
+Going by the sheer number of hires in the short time span, High-Volume Recruiting can be daunting for the hiring and business teams of any organization.
+The business criticality and the time-sensitivity of mass hiring make it all the more challenging.
 Fortunately, a robust High-Volume Recruiting strategy, leveraging the right technology can ease most of the hiring pains and help attract highly qualified candidates, to ensure the highest business outcome on their onboarding.